linz/geospatial-data-lake-team/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the linz-data-lake
+about: Suggest an idea for the Geospatial Data Lake team to work on
 labels: enhancement

 ---